oleggromov/oleggromov.com/content/articles/making-of-oxypogon/index.md

 The [incomplete second article about IE postMessage-ing between tabs and windows](https://github.com/oleggromov/oleggromov.com/blob/dd94f46a99db0fc38d1d0320022c3092d95c69b2/src/content/articles/ie-postmessage-between-windows-and-tabs/index.md) was also published by mistake — but was never finished.
 Eventually I decided to delete it insted of finishing.
 If you're interested in the subject please drop a line in comments and we'll have a discussion on the topic.
 Maybe I can help.

+Unfortunately there was no croud roaring and celebrating the first publication.
+Only the collegue of mine from Yandex [Ivan Bessarabov made a PR adding RSS support to the ToDo list](https://github.com/oleggromov/oleggromov.com/pull/1).
+Thank you, Ivan, for the contribution and concernment about my facility!
+[Your wish is still on the Oxypogon's todo list](https://github.com/oleggromov/oxypogon/tree/f7748036c0e00ee39142ba884d9ed41640c8bb24#todo) and I hope I can fulfill it soon as the new arcitecture of the system makes adding such additions painlessly without any significant effort.

 ## Transition to procedural-modular version